kubermatic/docs/content/contributing/contributing/_index.en.md

 Some content...
 ```

-To generate the static website files simpyl run the `hugo` command on the root directory.
+To generate the static website files simply run the `hugo` command on the root directory.
 All files will be generated into the `/public` folder.
 For local development generate and serve the documentation at `localhost:1313`:

 ```
 hugo server -b localhost:1313 -w